-The ISBI holds investments in hedge funds, real estate funds, private equity funds and real assets that are considered illiquid by the very nature of the investment.
-Market risk exists with respect to these investments as the ISBI may not be able to exit from the investments during periods of significant market value declines.
+The ISBI holds investments in hedge funds, real estate funds, opportunistic debt funds, private equity funds and infrastructure funds that are considered illiquid by the very nature of the investment.
+Market risk exists with respect to these investments as the ISBI may not be able to exit from the illiquid investments during periods of significant market value declines.